ESGF/esgf-globus-download/docs/globus_search_and_download.md

 #### Activating your end point

-If you did not activate your endpoint the script will let you know and spit out a message similar to this:
+If you did not activate your endpoint, the script will let you know and spit out a message similar to this:

 ```bash
 The endpoint could not be auto-activated and must be activated before it can be used.